 If you’re looking for a fun, comfy, and laid-back slice-of-life anime series to cheer you up, you should definitely watch Yuru Camp online.

 As of right now, this anime series (also known as Laid-Back Camp) has two seasons.
-In addition, the Yuru Camp movie will premiere in Japan in July 2022.
+In addition, the Yuru Camp movie premiered in Japan in July 2022.
 Clearly, now is a great time to watch this series (or rewatch it).

 If you can’t find where to watch Yuru Camp online, this article can help.
 But first, what exactly makes Yuru Camp worth watching?